department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-10-MHV-secondary-navigation-research/2023-10-MHV-on-VA.gov-secondary-navigation-research-plan.md

 ## Background

 This study is part of the Digital Health Modernization strategy, which aims to create a centralized place for Veterans to access their health information.
-This study aims to support this effort by investigating the different wayfinding strategies users use when completing key health management tasks on MHV on VA.gov.
-It is part of a broader research effort to align Information Architecture for the MHV to VA.gov integration.
-More on this [can be found here](https://github.com/department-of-veterans-affairs/va.gov-team/tree/1d786b3abb178f9ae326c821596729b896a65090/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA).
+As we move My HealtheVet (MHV) to VA.gov, we discover that there are problems with the current VA.gov secondary navigation system.
+It is not only inaccessible and unintuitive, but also doesn't support complex navigations within all the tools of the MHV.
+This study aims to support this effort by investigating the secondary navigational strategies users use when completing health management tasks on MHV on VA.gov.

-You can read more about the Digital Health Modernization strategy [here](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/health-care/digital-health-modernization/product).

 ### OCTO Objectives
 This research supports the following OCTO objectives: